rand-projects/fisb-rest/docs/source/document.rst

 * ``"cancel"``: Present only when cancelled.
 Always check for this first and delete the report.
 No other processing required.
-* Since airports are located on the ground, the ``"altitudes"`` list will always show 0 AGL for hight and low altitudes.
+* Since airports are located on the ground, the ``"altitudes"`` list will always show 0 AGL for high and low altitudes.
-* These NOTAMs will have only 'Point' geojson objects if they have any at all.
+* These NOTAMs will have only 'Point' geojson objects, if they have any at all.

 NOTAM-D-SUA
 ^^^^^^^^^^^

 ::

-/notam-d-sua
+  (M) /notam-d-sua
-/notam-d-sua/<4 character ARTCC location>
+  (M) /notam-d-sua/<4 character ARTCC location>

 NOTAM-D SUAs are used to activate special use airspace that, in addition to regularly active times, also have the provision 'other times by NOTAM'.